 In addition to those two things, if you’re writing a “how to” post, images can help make your post easier to follow.
-Images also help make your post easier to read by breaking up your content.
+Images also help to make your post easier to read by breaking up your content.

-A lot of people assume that the images they find online are okay to use as long as long as they give credit to the original source.
-I know I used to think this when I first began blogging.
+A lot of people assume that the images they find online are okay to use as long as long as they give credit to the source.
+I know I used to think this when I began blogging.

 Always keep in mind that images are copyrighted, and unless you have permission to use the image, it should not be used on your blog.